 It Doesn't Get Easier.
 It Gets Different.

-The hardest part of early language study isn't vocabulary.
-It's the moment you realize that the language has its own internal logic — its own way of organizing meaning — and your brain insists on translating everything through English first.
-That detour through your first language is the bottleneck.
-The goal is to eventually bypass it entirely, to think in Italian the way you dream in it when you've been studying long enough.
-But that takes time and it's not linear.
-There will be weeks that feel like moving through water and then one afternoon something will click, and you'll say a whole sentence without thinking, and you'll have to stop yourself from calling someone about it.
+The hardest part of early language study isn't vocabulary — it's realizing that the language has its own internal logic, its own way of organizing meaning, and that your brain insists on routing everything through English first before it lets you respond.
+That detour is the bottleneck, and the goal is to eventually bypass it entirely, to think in Italian the way you do when you've been studying long enough to dream in it.
+Progress isn't linear.
+There will be stretches where nothing sticks, and then one afternoon you'll say a whole sentence without thinking, and you'll have to stop yourself from calling someone about it.

 The Grammar Is a Map, Not a Prison